NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Healing Hands.md

 **Prerequisites** healing font
 * * *
 Your vitality is even more vibrant and restorative.
-When you cast [[Heal|Heal]], you roll d10s instead of d8s.
+When you cast [[Spells/Heal|Heal]], you roll d10s instead of d8s.

 *Source: Pathfinder Player Core*
 *ORC*